What Is Piggybacking Credit?

 How Does Piggybacking Credit Work?

 Once someone adds you as an authorized user to their credit card, then that credit card will show up on your credit report as well.
-It will backdate the history of the account to the date of which the primary cardholder opened the account.
+And, it will backdate the history of the account to the date of which the primary cardholder opened the account.
 This will help you add years and years of credit history to your credit report in as little as a few days.

 For example, let’s say you get added to a credit card that was opened 30 years ago.
 Even though you only got added to the account a few days ago, your credit history will show the full 30 years of history.
 This will give your credit score a nice boost.